Diabetes Foot Care - Self-Care Tips for Healthy Feet

 fungus does not have a chance to spread.

 Trim & file your toenails.
-Avoid long toenails as they are prone
+Look for

-to breaking and infection.
+prone to breaking and infection.
 Sharp toenails may cut sensitive skin, especially

 when compressed within a shoe.

 Get plenty of physical exercise.
-Controlling your weight and blood

-pressure is part of a diabetes treatment plan.
-Exercise may prevent or
+Controlling your weight and blood pressure is part of a diabetes treatment plan.

-slow peripheral arterial disease (narrowing or blocking of the blood
+Exercise may prevent or slow peripheral arterial disease (narrowing or blocking of the blood

 vessels in the feet by fatty deposits).
+Any type exercise can help, and even

 Check inside your shoe before slipping in your foot.
 Empty